Ahi Tuna Wonton Nachos with Wasabi Mayo

 2 tablespoons thinly sliced green onion

 Remove the tuna to a cutting board and slice into 1” cubes.
 The tuna should be seared in the outside but mostly raw on the inside.
+Add to a bowl and toss with the soy sauce.
 Refrigerate until ready to serve.

-In a medium sauté pan over medium heat, heat enough vegetable oil to fill about an inch up the pan.
-When the oil is 350°, add a few wonton wrappers at a time and fry on both sides, about a minute total.
+In a deep-fryer or large cast-iron skillet over medium heat, add enough vegetable oil to fill about an inch up the pan.
+Heat oil to 350°F, then working a few wontons at a time, add to the skillet and fry on both sides, about 30 seconds total.
 Do not add to many at a time or it will crowd the pan.
-Remove wontons to a paper towel lined plate.
+Remove wontons to a paper towel-lined plate to drain.
 Continue until all the wontons have been fried.
-Set aside to cool.
+Set aside.

-In a small bowl, whisk the mayonnaise and wasabi paste together.
+In a small bowl, whisk the mayonnaise and wasabi paste together until throughly combined.
 Cover and refrigerate until ready to use.

 Serves 4 as an appetizer.